ramesh-dev-code/faulty-fan-wires/README.md

 **Note**: The wires did not pass through the white plastic socket

 ## Dataset and Preprocessing
 1. Dataset: 1541 images per class (FAIL_CONN, FAIL_PT, PASS).
-The images are captured at different distances from the device and also at different angles to induce more variations in the training dataset
+The images are captured at different distances from the device and also at different angles to induce more variations in the training (80%) and validation (20%) datasets
 2. Convert the color space of the image from BGR to RGB
 3. Resize the image to 400 x 400.
 The default image size of 224 x 224 is not sufficient to classify the FAIL_PT due to its smaller dimension.
 4. Subtract the per-channel mean of the imagenet dataset (RGB:[123.68, 116.779, 103.939]) from the resized image